If you don't see your question here or are interested in more information - give us a call. We'd love to hear from you.

 In terms of rebates and incentives, there has never been a better time to go solar.
-Each system will have a different payback period, as ROI depends on a number of variables.
-Typically, residential systems have a payback period of approximately 10 years depending on location and size.
-Commercial systems usually have a payback period of 4 to 7 years due to the additional tax benefits available.
+Each system will have a different payback period, as ROI depends on a number of variables but typically, residential systems have a payback period of approximately 8 years depending on location and size.
+Commercial systems usually have a payback period of 4 to 7 years.

 Is there any system maintenance required?

-Since there are no moving parts, the PV systems are basically maintenance free.
+Since there are few moving parts, the solar systems are basically maintenance free.
 However, to improve output, it is always better if they are kept clean.

-PV modules last a long, long time.
+Solar panels (or PV modules as we say in the biz) last a long, long time.
 The modules we install come with a 25-year power warranty!
-In the end, we don’t know how long the panels will last, as the oldest terrestrial modules are over 45 years old and still going strong.
+No bad considering the payback period on the system is roughly only 8 years.
+Plus, most solar systems have monitoring synced to it which allows you to track the health and performance of your system over time.
+In the end, we don’t know how long the panels will last, as the oldest terrestrial modules are over 45-years old and still going strong.

 Can a homeowner sell power back to their utility?

-Yes, through LPEA’s net metering agreements, any excess electricity generated will spin your meter backwards, which has the effect of selling your excess power to the utility at a wholesale rate.
-In short – if you use more than you produce, you will be buying power from LPEA.
-If you produce more than you use, LPEA will buy your power.
-However, you will only receive a payment from LPEA if you generate more electricity than you use on an annual basis.
+Yes, through LPEA’s net metering agreements, any excess electricity generated will spin your meter backwards, which has the effect of selling your excess power to the utility for use at a later time.
+In short – if you use more power than your solar array produces, you will be buying power from LPEA.
+If your array produces more than you use, LPEA will buy your excess power.

 What happens when it snows?

 Immediately after a snow storm, when your solar panels are covered, they won’t produce power.
-But because snow slides easily off solar panels, and they are installed where there’s the most sun, the snow that covers your panels will melt first.
+But because snow slides easily off solar panels and they are installed where there’s the most sun, the snow that covers your panels will melt first.
 This means that your solar panels will be exposed to light again relatively quickly, allowing them to produce electricity.
-The reflection off the white snow may even increase how much power your system produces.
+The reflection off the white snow surrounding the panels may even increase how much power your system produces via the albedo effect.
 Here in Southwest Colorado, we engineer all our systems to support the snow loads expected in their given application.

 Will solar increase my property value?